-However, it is clear that in some circumstances analysis and reflection on poor decisions are not enough to discourage them in the future.
+However, in some circumstances analysis and reflection on poor decisions are not enough to discourage them in the future.
 As a result, there needs to be a clear and consistent system of consequences to discourage inappropriate and harmful behavior.
 The consequences listed in this code of conduct are general guidelines adopted from the Drew Charter School Student Code of Conduct.
 The administration reserves the authority to implement consequences that are deemed most appropriate.